-- o Agency Goal: Improve our customers' business processes - $\circ\,$ Agency Goal: Effectively develop, manage, and preserve state resources
+- $\circ\,$ Agency Goal: Improve our customers' business processes - o Agency Goal: Effectively develop, manage, and preserve state resources o Percent of scorecard categories marked as ""Meets Expectation""

 - $\circ\,$ Close communication between service area providers of services and recipient of services. - Ensure support staff has the requisite knowledge and training in their area of support to meet their customers' support needs.